vominhtri231/Notes/Java/Build tool/Maven/Plugin.md

 ## Intro
-* Maven is a plugin execution framwork, every actions in Maven is done by plugins.
+* Maven is a plugin execution framework, every action in Maven is done by plugins.
 * There are 2 kinds of plugin in Maven:
-    1. Build: is declaired inside `<build/>` block
+    1. Build: is declared inside `<build/>` block
-    2. Report: is declaired inside `<reporting/>` block
+    2. Report: is declared inside `<reporting/>` block
 * You can use plugins that is supported by the maven project, 3rd-party plugins (at MojoHaus or any other sources) or write one.

 ## Write plugin
-The custome plugin should be named `<yourplugin>-maven-plugin`.
+The customized plugin should be named `<yourplugin>-maven-plugin`.
 The Mojo (Maven-old-java-object) is the goal of the plugin.

 ```java